HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 Mutual Recognition Agreements

 There are some countries in the world that have developed engineering education accreditation systems similar, but not identical, to the Canadian accreditation system.
-APEGA has ratified mutual recognition agreements with a number of countries:
+Canada has entered into mutual recognition agreements with eight countries:

 • United Kingdom (1989)